poke1024/origami/README.md

 <dl>
   <dt>origami.batch.detect.segment</dt>
-  <dd>Performs segmentation (e.g. separation into text and background) on all images using a neural network model.
-By default, this uses <a href="https://github.com/poke1024/bbz-segment">origami’s own model.</a>.
-The predicted classes and labels are embedded in the downloaded model.</dd>
+  <dd>Performs segmentation (e.g. separation into text and background) on all images
+  using a neural network model.

+  If you have not trained a custom model, you should download and use
+  <a href="https://github.com/poke1024/bbz-segment">origami’s default model.</a>.
+Note
+  that you need to specify the path to that downloaded model via the `--model` argument when calling `origami.batch.detect.segment`.

+  The predicted classes and labels are embedded in the specified model.</dd>
 </dl>

 ### contours